slowdrop112/Robotics/Proiect/README.md

 <p>
 <h2>Software Design</h2>
 So the Software Design is very practical and easy to understand.
 First of all we have got the libraries Wire.h and LiquidCrystal.h.
-## The Wire.h library
+<h2>The Wire.h library </h2>
 is used to communicate with the Inter-integrated Circuit, and it facilitates communication between the Arduino and peripherals connected, like sensors or displays.

 </p>